MIDILINAE, CRAMBIDAE, PYRALOIDEA

 The Caterpillars of this species feed on

 The adult moths have forewings that are brown each shading to rusty brown at the base with two submarginal dark lines, and a black-outlined white spot near the base.
 The hindwings are white, darkening towards the wingtips, each with one submarginal dark line.
 The undersides are brown fading to white at the bases, each with one or two submarginal dark lines.
-The forewings have hooked wingtips, and doubly recurved margins.
+The forewings have hooked wingtips, and slightly doubly recurved margins.
 The wingspan is about 5 cms.

 The species has been found in